steve1281/godot_sqlite_example/README.md

 - in db browser, modify players table, add row called picture with datatype of BLOB

+Commit log:

-git log --oneline --decorate --all --reverse
+*git log --oneline --decorate --all --reverse*

 - a1fcffd add plugin, add readme, rough in UI
 - 35eaec1 add code to create a table